-We develop, manufacture and distribute products and provide services primarily for the veterinary and the food and water testing markets.
+We develop, manufacture and distribute products and provide services primarily for the veterinary and the production animal, water testing and dairy markets.
 We also sell a line of portable electrolytes and blood gas analyzers for the human point-of-care medical diagnostics market.
 Our primary products and services are:

-- Point-of-care veterinary diagnostic products, comprising rapid assays and instruments and consumables; - Laboratory and consulting services used by veterinarians; - Practice information systems and services and digital radiography systems used by veterinarians; - Diagnostic and health-monitoring products for production animals; - Products that test water for certain microbiological contaminants; - Products that test milk for antibiotic residues; and - Point-of-care electrolytes and blood gas analyzers used in the human medical diagnostics market.
+- Point-of-care veterinary diagnostic products, comprising rapid assays, and instruments and consumables; - Veterinary laboratory diagnostic and consulting services used by veterinarians; - Practice information systems and services, and digital radiography systems used by veterinarians; - Diagnostic and health-monitoring products for production animals; - Products that test water for certain microbiological contaminants; - Products that test milk for antibiotic residues and other contaminants; and - Point-of-care electrolytes and blood gas analyzers used in the human point-of-care medical diagnostics market.

 In the fourth quarter of 2008, we sold our Acarexx® and SURPASS® veterinary pharmaceutical products and a product under development.
-Upon completion of this transaction we restructured the remaining pharmaceutical business and realigned the remaining pharmaceutical product lines to other business units.
-We have also retained certain drug delivery technologies that we will look to utilize in development agreements with pharmaceutical companies.
-See note 16 to the consolidated financial statements for the year ended December 31, 2008 included in this Annual Report on Form 10-K.
+Upon completion of this transaction we restructured the remaining pharmaceutical division and realigned the remaining pharmaceutical product lines to other business units.
+We retained certain drug delivery technologies that we will seek to commercialize through agreements with third parties such as pharmaceutical companies.
+See Note 19 to the consolidated financial statements for the year ended December 31, 2009 included in this Annual Report on Form 10-K.